Pele: Brazil’s complete footballer who transcended the beautiful game

 After his retirement, Fifa, the world game’s governing body, appointed Pele as their roving ambassador, and such was his enduring charisma that his arrival in Africa caused a two-day truce in the Biafra-Nigeria war so that everyone could watch him play in an exhibition match.

 There followed years of charity work while making a living in business before he was appointed as Brazil’s sports minister in 1994.
-His ambition was to eradicate the corruption that was rife and he attempted to push through a series of radical reforms, but it did not prove easy and he resigned in 1998, recognising that the job was not complete.
+His ambition was to eradicate corruption in the sport by pushing through a series of radical reforms, but it did not prove easy, and he resigned in 1998 recognising that the job was not complete.

 Still, he remained a colossal presence in world football, campaigning against the use of drugs, although he did become the poster star for Viagra as part of a campaign to raise global awareness of erectile dysfunction.

-All the while he continued to oppose the game’s rampant commercialism, criticising the vast social divide in his country, always championing the cause of youth.
+All the while he continued to oppose the game’s rampant commercialism, criticising the vast social divide in his country, and always championing the cause of youth.
 The most feted player of all time, Pele understood the power of his reputation and he applied it benevolently.
 His eminence was utterly deserved.

 Join our new commenting forum